onepub-dev/dcli/README.md

 `waitFor` and `streams`.

-`waitFor` is a fairly new dart function which ONLY works for dart cli applications and can be found in the `dart:cli` package.
+`waitFor` is a fairly new Dart function which ONLY works for Dart cli applications and can be found in the `dart:cli` package.

-`waitFor` allows a dart cli application to turn what would normally be an async method into a normal synchronious method by effectively absorbing a future.
+`waitFor` allows a Dart cli application to turn what would normally be an async method into a normal synchronious method by effectively absorbing a future.
-Normally in dart, as soon as you have one async function, its async all of the way up.
+Normally in Dart, as soon as you have one async function, its async all of the way up.
 DShell simply wouldn't have been possible without `waitFor`.

 `waitFor` does however have a problem.
 If an exception gets thrown whilst in a `waitFor` call, then the stacktrace generated will be a microtask based stack trace.
 These stacktraces are useless as they don't show you where the original call came from.